Supply Chain Initiatives

 We go beyond compliance with the laws, regulations, and social norms of the countries where we operate and engage in procurement initiatives that conform to international standards and guidelines to meet stakeholder expectations.
 Our code of conduct aligns with the RBA Code of Conduct compiled by the Responsible Business Alliance (RBA), and we ask our suppliers to adhere to the same Code of Conduct.
 We believe that by doing so, we can create products that meet our customers' needs with all materials and components conforming to their respective specifications and quality standards.

-We send our suppliers a written request for compliance with our Sustainable Procurement Policy and the RBA Code of Conduct and receive their response to ensure their awareness and concurrence.
+We request our suppliers to agree in writing to comply with our Sustainable Procurement Policy to ensure their awareness and concurrence.

-We are striving to be a good corporate citizen that complies with international laws, national laws, and social norms, and to be a company that meets our customers' expectations.
+We are striving to be a good corporate citizen that complies with laws and social norms around the world and to be a company that meets our customers' expectations.
 In this context, we conduct surveys and regularly hold briefings for suppliers to strengthen our supply chain and promote understanding of our initiatives.
-Since it is the expectation of the international community that companies establish sustainable procurement policies and follow the RBA Code of Conduct, we will communicate the responsibilities we have under the circumstances to our suppliers and build a true partnership with them based on mutual understanding and trust.
+We communicate our respective responsibilities to our suppliers and engage in open, meaningful dialogue to build a true partnership with them based on mutual understanding and trust.

 Supplier Program